-Fledgling builder Antonini Navi has revealed a 40 metre modular hull superyacht concept named UP40.
+Fledgling builder Antonini Navi has shared new renderings of its 40 metre modular hull superyacht model UP40 as construction continues on spec.

 Named UP40 for “Utility Platform 40”, the yacht is built on a 40 metre steel platform that serves as a base for three different models according to the superstructure chosen by the owner.
 These are a motor yacht, crossover or sport explorer.